emiyl/dsi.cfw.guide-archive/guide/installing-unlaunch.md

 If you have a non-USA console, you must have a DSiWare exploit previously installed to continue.
 {: .notice--info}

 Unlaunch is currently in a beta state.
-Please exercise **extreme caution**.
-You and you alone are responsible for any damage done to your system.
-{: .notice--danger}

-Do not visit Data Management, the DSi Shop, or the 3DS Transfer Tool after installing Unlaunch until HiyaCFW installed.
-This will prevent your system from booting until restoring a NAND backup at best, or **brick it entirely** at worst.
-This notice will be updated once Unlaunch is safer.
+Please read the guide carefully.
-{: .notice--danger}
+{: .notice--info}

 Unlaunch is a DSi bootcode exploit which will allow you to install HiyaCFW, a DSi Custom Firmware, to your console.